U.S. arbitration panel sides with Pershing in Stanford Ponzi case

-A securities arbitration panel in New Orleans has ruled that Pershing LLC is not liable for a group of investors' $80 million (50.52 million pounds) in losses tied to Allen Stanford's $7 billion Ponzi scheme.
+Nov 6 A securities arbitration panel in New Orleans has ruled that Pershing LLC is not liable for a group of investors' $80 million in losses tied to Allen Stanford's $7 billion Ponzi scheme.

-The 85 investors filed their claim in 2013, alleging that Pershing, a unit of the Bank of New York Mellon Corp (BK.N), breached its duty to act in their best interests and should have known that Stanford was running a fraud, according to the statement of claim in the case.
+The 85 investors filed their claim in 2013, alleging that Pershing, a unit of the Bank of New York Mellon Corp, breached its duty to act in their best interests and should have known that Stanford was running a fraud, according to the statement of claim in the case.

 Stanford, once a prominent investment tycoon, is serving a 110-year prison term following his March 2012 conviction for running an estimated $7.2 billion fraud.